UAlbanyArchives/arclight-UAlbany/README.md

 docker-compose -f docker-compose-dev.yml run arclight /bin/sh /app/index.sh apap147 apap
 ```

-There is also a compose file for indexing all newly updated files:
+There is also a compose file for indexing all newly updated files from the dev server:
 ```
 docker-compose -f indexNew.yml run arclight
 ```